-Take a look at some of the important steps you need to know when it comes to diagnosing car air conditioning issues, with the help of a Snap-on diagnostic expert.
+Take a look at some important steps you need to know when it comes to diagnosing car air conditioning issues, with the help of a Snap-on diagnostic expert.

-A 2011 Peugeot 207 with a 1.4 litre common rail diesel engine fitted (engine code – 8HR) was failing to start.
-It was found that there was no voltage present at terminal 50 of the starter motor when the ignition key was turned.
+A 2011 Peugeot 207 with a 1.4l common rail diesel engine wouldn't start.
+There was no voltage at terminal 50 of the starter motor when the ignition was turned.

-We’re looking at a 2008 BMW E90 with a 2.0L spark ignition engine that has been suffering from occasional rough running when starting and the engine management light is illuminating.
+A 2008 BMW E90 with a 2.0L spark ignition engine has been suffering from occasional rough running when starting and the engine management light is illuminating.

 You should rely on your knowledge of fundamental electrical principles when fault-finding an electronic sub-system.